alonso-herreros/uni-tapp-exercises/2. TCP/TCP Questions.md

 traffic, does fragmentation occur?
 Indicate in which cases and the reason.
 Would there be fragmentation outside the local network?

+> **Answer**
+>
+> In the case of UDP, there is no connection and no MTU discovery, so fragmentation may occur if
+> segments are too big.
+This may happen within the LAN and outside too.
+>
+> In TCP, there should be no fragmentation as long as the Path MTU Discovery protocol works
+> correctly.
+However, if there are changes in the network and the traffic in an existing connection
+> has to be redirected through a path with a lower MTU, the network layer may need to fragment the
+> segments before sending them.
+If the traffic's scope extends out of the LAN, and the Path MTU
+> Discovery protocol works, there should be no fragmentation either.
+However, the same problem as
+> before may arise.

 ## Question 2
 What is the cause of packet loss in TCP/IP?